Bcl-2 family

+Their molecular structure and function, as well as their protein dynamics, are highly conserved over hundreds of millions of years in tissue forming life forms.

 Structure

 Bcl-2 family proteins have a general structure that consists of a hydrophobic α-helix surrounded by amphipathic α-helices.
 Some members of the family have transmembrane domains at their c-terminus which primarily function to localize them to the mitochondrion.

 Bcl-x(L) is 233 amino acyl residues (aas) long and exhibits a single very hydrophobic putative transmembrane α-helical segment (residues 210-226) when in the membrane.
 Homologues of Bcl-x include the Bax (rat; 192 aas) and Bak (mouse; 208 aas) proteins, which also influence apoptosis.
 The high resolution structure of the monomeric soluble form of human Bcl-x(L) has been determined by both x-ray crystallography and NMR.

 The structure consists of two central primarily hydrophobic α-helices surrounded by amphipathic helices.
 The arrangement of the α-helices in Bcl-X(L) resembles that for diphtheria toxin and the colicins.
 Diphtheria toxin forms a transmembrane pore and translocates the toxic catalytic domain into the animal cell cytoplasm.
 The colicins similarly form pores in lipid bilayers.
 Structural homology therefore suggests that Bcl-2 family members that contain the BH1 and BH2 domains (Bcl-X(L) Bcl-2 and Bax) function similarly.